-Public Sexual Harassment Guidance for Run Clubs by Our Streets Now
+Preventing Public Sexual Harassment in Running Communities: A Toolkit for Run Clubs

 A comprehensive toolkit to help run clubs prevent, manage, and audit public sexual harassment, ensuring safer running environments for women and marginalized genders.